 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

 Don’t worry: you won’t find free shipping and free Prime Video access on this list — everyone knows about those.
-Instead, I’m going after the lesser-known features on Amazon, along with hacks to get the most out of your Prime shopping experience.
+Instead, I’m going after the lesser-known features on Amazon along with hacks to get the most out of your Prime shopping experience.

 Read on for ways to get free Amazon credits, make Amazon returns painless, and more.

-Cancel your monthly Prime membership and start it up again whenever.
+You can always cancel your monthly Prime membership and start it up again whenever.